Merzasphor/MWSE/docs/source/lua/type/tes3ingredient.rst

     The disabled state of the object.

 `effectAttributeIds`_ (`string`_)
+    Read-only.
 An array-style table access the attributes associated with the effects.

 `effects`_ (`string`_)
+    Read-only.
 An array-style table access to the four ingredient effects.
 Unlike alchemy or enchanting objects, these are simple numbers representing the effect ID.

 `effectsSkillIds`_ (`string`_)
+    Read-only.
 An array-style table access the skills associated with the effects.

 `icon`_ (`string`_)
     The path to the object's icon.